pallav-the-analyst/pallav-the-analyst/README.md

 Welcome to my GitHub profile!
 I am an aspiring Data Analyst with a passion for turning data into actionable insights.
 I am skilled in Excel, PowerBI, SQL (MySQL & PostgreSQL), Python (Libs: Numpy, Pandas, Matplotlib, Seaborn), & Statistics and thrive on the challenge of diving deep into data to uncover trends and insights that drive business success.

 My journey into data analysis began during my Bachelor of Computer Applications (BCA), where I developed a strong interest in working with data and solving analytical problems.
-Through projects like Business Insights 360 (FMCG), Hospitality Analysis, and Consumer Goods Ad Hoc Analysis using SQL, I gained hands-on experience in analyzing business data, building dashboards, and generating insights to support data-driven decisions.
+Through projects like Business Insights 360 (FMCG), ReviveIQ Insights (Hospitality), and Consumer Goods Ad Hoc Analysis using SQL, I gained hands-on experience in analyzing business data, building dashboards, and generating insights to support data-driven decisions.

 Holding a Bachelor's degree in Computer Applications, I bring a strong technical foundation combined with analytical thinking.
 With my hands-on experience in data analysis and a focus on creating clear, user-friendly dashboards, I aim to help organizations leverage their data to drive strategic business decisions.